cmumford/TJpgDec/README.md

 from the official project page listed above with **no modifications** whatsoever.

-The default branch ("master") has added build (cmake) files to facilitate testing.
+The default branch ("master") has the following changes:
+1. Fuzzer test to detect memory access errors.
+2. Changes to fix all detected memory access errors.
+3. build (cmake) files.
+4. GitHub workflows for continuous integration.

 ## Building